NucleusEngineering/ai-agents/README.md

 Information that AI Agent can discuss with you is:

 * **Games:**  Get the information about the games you own.
+E.g.: `What games do I own?`
 * **Order Information:**  Get the lowdown on your Cloud Royale and Droid Shooter orders.
+E.g.: `Show me my orders for Droid Shooter`
 * **Support Tickets:** Need help?
 Check the status of your support tickets right here.
+E.g.: `What are my support tickets?`
 * **Character Showcase:** See your awesome character in all its glory.
+E.g.: `Show me my character`
 * **Color Palettes:** Looking to spruce up your character?
 Get suggestions for cool color schemes.
+E.g.: `Change the color palette to the colors of Google for my character called Character B`
 * **Tips & Tricks:**  Level up your game with expert tips and tricks for Cloud Royale and Droid Shooter by viewing suggested replays.
+E.g.: `I'm looking to improve my game strategy in Cloud Royale.`
+* **Generate new avatar:**  Get a new avatar with help of Generative AI.
+E.g.: `Create me a new avatar that looks like an orange cat.`
+* **Ask specific questions (RAG):**  Get grounded answers based on the specific documents supplied to Gemini.
+E.g.: `How do I assemble the artifact in Cloud Royale?`

 ## License